- What Is It?

 What is the Glasgow Coma Scale?

-The Glasgow Coma Scale was developed to provide health-caregivers a simple way of measuring the depth of coma based upon observations of eye opening, speech, and movement.
+The Glasgow Coma Scale was developed to provide healthcare professionals with a simple way of measuring the depth of coma based on observations of eye-opening, speech, and movement.
 Patients in the deepest level of coma:

 - do not respond with any body movement to pain,

 - do not open their eyes.

 Those in a lighter coma may offer some response to a verbal or painful stimulus, to the point they may even seem wake, yet meet the criteria of coma because they do not respond to their environment by initiating voluntary actions.

 The Glasgow Coma Scale is used as part of the initial evaluation of a patient but does not assist in making the diagnosis as to the cause of coma.
 Since it "scores" the level of coma, the Glasgow Coma Scale can be used as a standard method for any healthcare professional, from EMT, paramedic, nurse, or neurosurgeon, to assess change in the patient's mental status over time.